-Part 1 gives a general introduction into design and architecture - a nice warm up :)
+Part 1 gives a general introduction into design and architecture.

-Part 2 gives a nice overview on the different programming paradigms - warm up second round :)
+Part 2 gives a nice overview on the different programming paradigms.

 Part 3 discusses the SOLID principles briefly - not as deeply as in Agile Principles, Patterns, and Practices in C# but clearly deep enough to understand them.
 If you have read Agile Principles, Patterns, and Practices in C# you can rush through that part.